 Evie Marcolini, MD is an Assistant Professor of Emergency Medicine and Critical Care.
 She has clinical appointments in the Department of Emergency Medicine and the Department of Neurology; and is core faculty in the Emergency Department as well as the Division of Neurocritical Care and Emergency Neurology.
 She has board certifications in Emergency Medicine and Neurocritical Care, and is Fellowship-trained in Surgical Critical Care from the Shock Trauma Center in Baltimore, Maryland.
 Dr. Marcolini is the Medical Director for the SkyHealth Critical Care helicopter transport service for Yale New Haven Health.
 Evie has been active in AAEM as a member of Education Committee, Accreditation Council for Continuing Medical Education (ACCME) Committee, and has been the Co-Chair for the Scientific Assembly since 2015.
 She has been active as a speaker for AAEM at Scientific Assembly as well as multiple international conferences sponsored by AAEM.
 Dr. Marcolini has given invited lectures at national and international Emergency Medicine conferences in the US, Argentina, Vietnam, Greece and Italy.
 She is an elected member to the Neurosciences Section of the Society of Critical Care Medicine, and has earned a Fellowship in the American College of Critical Care Medicine.
 She has been awarded the American College of Emergency Physicians National Junior Faculty Teaching Award.
 She also has a special academic interest in Critical Care and end of life issues, and is a member of the Yale-New Haven Hospital Ethics Committee.
 She is a member of the American College of Critical Care Medicine Ethics committee, and teaches an ethics seminar annually for the Sherwin B. Nuland Summer Institute in Bioethics.
 She is a co-editor of the textbook: Emergency Department Resuscitation of the Critically Ill.
 She has been active as faculty for Wilderness Medical Associates International since 1992, and teaches wilderness medical courses in her free time.

-Terrence M. Mulligan, DO MPH FIFEM FACEP FAAEM FACOEP FNVSHA HPF, received his medical degree in 1997 from A.T.
+Terrence M. Mulligan DO MPH FIFEM FACEP FAAEM FACOEP FNVSHA FFSEM HPF received his medical degree in 1997 from A.T.
 Still University in Missouri.
-He completed a residency in emergency medicine in 2001 and a second residency in osteopathic manipulative medicine in 2002 in Bronx, New York.
-He then completed a fellowship in international emergency medicine at George Washington University in 2003, and completed a master’s in public health in epidemiology and biostatistics at George Washington University in 2003.
-In 2006, he completed a one-year health policy gellowship from American Osteopathic Association, and in 2008, he completed a fellowship in EM administration and management.
-He has completed graduate work at Erasmus University in the Netherlands in health economics, policy and law.
+He completed a residency in emergency medicine in 2001 and a second residency in Osteopathic Manipulative Medicine in 2002 in Bronx, New York.
+He then completed a Fellowship in International Emergency Medicine at George Washington University in 2003, and completed a Masters in Public Health in Epidemiology and Biostatistics at George Washington University in 2003.
+In 2006, he completed a one-year Health Policy Fellowship from American Osteopathic Association, and in 2008, he completed a Fellowship in EM Administration and Management.
+He has completed graduate work at Erasmus University in the Netherlands in Health Economics, Policy and Law.
 He is double-board certified in Emergency Medicine and in Neuromusculoskeletal Medicine / Osteopathic Manipulative Medicine, and has completed three subspecialty Fellowships: in International Emergency Medicine, in Health Policy, in EM Administration and Management, and in Sports and Exercise Medicine.

-He is a board member of the American Academy of Emergency Medicine (AAEM), and a board member of the International Federation for Emergency Medicine (IFEM), acting as North American Regional Representative to IFEM, representing ACEP, AAEM, SAEM, ACOEP, CAEP and multiple other North American EM Societies.
+He is a Board member of the American Academy of Emergency Medicine (AAEM), and the Secretary for the International Federation for Emergency Medicine (IFEM).
 He has been active with IFEM since 2005.
-He is also the founder and Vice-President of the International Federation for Emergency Medicine Foundation, and the founder and Chairman / CEO of the IFEM Institute.
-He is a co-founder and board member of the African Federation for Emergency Medicine (AFEM), a board member of the Global Academy for EM, and a board member for the American Academy of EM for India (AAEMI).
-He is the past-chair of the American College of Emergency Physicians (ACEP) Section for International Emergency Medicine, the Chair of the American Academy of EM (AAEM) Committee for International Medicine, a member of the SAEM Global EM Academy and the SAEM International Outreach Taskforce, and the co-founder of the International EM Fellowship Consortium (http://www.iemfellowships.com/).
-He is an Associate Editor and co-founder of the peer-reviewed journal, The African Journal of Emergency Medicine, and is an executive editor of Emergency Physicians International magazine.
+He is also the founder and Treasurer of the International Federation for Emergency Medicine Foundation, and the founder and President / CEO of the IFEM Institute.
+He is a co-founder and Vice President of the American Academy of EM for India (AAEMI).
+He is the past-chair of the American College of Emergency Physicians (ACEP) Section for International Emergency Medicine, the past chair of the American Academy of EM (AAEM) Committee for International Medicine, a past chair of the International EM Committee for the American College of Osteopathic Emergency Medicine (ACOEP), and the co-founder of the International EM Fellowship Consortium (http://www.iemfellowships.com/).
+He is co-founder and was an Associate Editor of the peer-reviewed journal, The African Journal of Emergency Medicine, and is an executive editor of Emergency Physicians International magazine (www.epijournal.com).
 He is a co-author of the IFEM Model Curriculum for Medical Student Education in EM, a co-author of the IFEM Model Curriculum for EM Specialists, and is the main author of the IFEM Model Curriculum for CME/CPD, and co-author of many other peer-reviewed publications for the IFEM.

-Over the last fifteen years, Dr. Mulligan has initiated and participated in emergency medicine and acute care system development programs in over forty countries.
-He has established and assisted in establishing residencies in Emergency Medicine, national and international EM societies, fellowships in EM and EM subspecialties, schools for emergency nursing, training schools for paramedics, relief agencies for underserved areas, disaster medicine and disaster preparation, hospital disaster preparedness and hospital trauma system development all around the world.
-He has delivered over 400 lectures, symposia and educational programs nationally and internationally for over twenty local, national and international EM organizations.
-In 2010, he was honored with the special award, “The Order of the IFEM” for “extensive and continuous commitment to the specialty of emergency medicine in his own country and for significant contributions to supporting the development and advancement of the International Federation for Emergency Medicine.”
+Over the last twenty years, Dr. Mulligan has initiated and participated in emergency medicine and acute care system development programs in over fifty countries.
+He has established and assisted in establishing residencies in Emergency Medicine, national and international EM societies, Fellowships in EM and EM subspecialties, schools for emergency nursing, training schools for paramedics, relief agencies for underserved areas, disaster medicine and disaster preparation, hospital disaster preparedness and hospital trauma system development all around the world.
+He has delivered over 850 lectures, symposia and educational programs nationally and internationally for over thirty local, national and international EM organizations.
+In 2010, he was honored with the special award, “The Order of the IFEM” for “extensive and continuous commitment to the specialty of Emergency Medicine in his own country and for significant contributions to supporting the development and advancement of the International Federation for Emergency Medicine.”
 In June 2012, he was nominated for the award, “Best Personal Contribution to Emergency Medicine in the Netherlands” by the Dutch Society for Emergency Physicians.
 In October 2012, he received the highest award from the ACEP International EM Section for “Individual Achievement in International Emergency Medicine Development”.
-Most recently, Dr. Mulligan was awarded the “International Emergency Medicine Leadership Award” by the American Academy of Emergency Medicine (AAEM) in 2015.
+Dr Mulligan was awarded the “International Emergency Medicine Leadership Award” by the American Academy of Emergency Medicine (AAEM) in 2015.
 He received an award for “Individual Achievement in International Emergency Medicine” by the ACEP Ambassador Committee in 2017.
 In 2017, he was also named an “Honorary Fellow of the Polish Society of Emergency Medicine”.
-In 2018, Dr. Mulligan received a personal citation from the Minister of Health of Lithuania for “Leadership in Emergency Medicine Development” and for his contribution to Lithuanian Emergency Medicine systems development.
+In 2018, Dr Mulligan received a personal citation from the Minister of Health of Lithuania for “Leadership in Emergency Medicine Development” and for his contribution to Lithuanian Emergency Medicine systems development.
 He recently was awarded for his contributions to the Taiwan Society of Emergency Medicine.
 In November 2018, he received the ACEP President’s Award for Excellence in EM, and the AAEM President’s Award as well.
 In December 2018, Dr Mulligan was named a Fellow of the Faculty of Sports and Exercise Medicine, of the Royal College of Surgeons of Ireland and the Royal College of Physicians in Ireland.